As a precautionary measure in light of COVID-19, the National Gallery has canceled sensory-friendly programs until

 There is an information desk near every security desk.
 Maps and daily schedules of events are available, and art information volunteers can answer questions and provide tips.

-Water bottles and packaged food (like granola bars) can be brought into the Gallery as long as they remain in a bag.
+Water bottles and packaged food (like granola bars) can be brought into the National Gallery as long as they remain in a bag.
 Open containers (like coffee cups and take-out food) may not be brought in.